-It is intended that these standards will be used, both by providers of crèches and the HSC to focus on securing positive welfare outcomes for children under five and reducing risks to their welfare and safety, rather than upon structures and systems for their own sake.
-All crèche providers should aim to provide the best care possible for the children they look after and having regard to the standards is an essential part, but only a part, of the overall responsibility to safeguard and promote the welfare of each individual child.
+It is intended that these standards will be used, both by providers of pre-school care and the HSSD to focus on securing positive welfare outcomes for children under five and reducing risks of their welfare and safety, rather than upon structures and systems for their own sake.
+All pre-school care providers should aim to provide the best care possible for the children they look after and having regard to the standards is an essential part, but only a part, of the overall responsibility to safeguard and promote the welfare of each individual child.